Chandu-2122/Power_BI/Project_1/README.md

 **Period:** 2014.

+**Problem Statement:** Analyse the number of illiterates in Telangana during the year 2014 and compare it with the current year(2023).

 **Observations:**

   - During the period 2014, the top 3 highest number of illiterates according to the old districts were in Rural Telangana from Mahabubnagar with 14,75,524 members, Karimnagar with 10,58,837 members and Nalgonda with 10,45,305 members.